Netherlands travel guide

 Contacts: Tel: +31 (0)10 446 3444.

 Getting to the city: RandstadRail, a high-speed train, connects the airport to The Hague, Leidschendam, Pijacker, Zoetermeer and Rotterdam Central Station.
 From the central station you can catch trains to Antwerp, Brussels and Paris.
 To use public transport, you'll need to buy an 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
-The RET bus connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
+The RET bus connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a trip of about 20 minutes overall.
 For a more direct route, the No. 33 bus will get you to Rotterdam Central Station in about 25 minutes.
 The night transport is available into the early morning.

 Airport Taxis: Taxis are available directly outside the terminal building.